Kerkhoven, Minnesota: History

 Kerkhoven was platted in 1870, and named for a railroad promoter.
 A post office has been in operation at Kerkhoven since 1871.
 Kerkhoven was incorporated in 1881.

-The city name is Dutch meaning church cemetery.
+The city name is Dutch meaning church cemeteries.
 It is from the persons who purchased bonds (Kerkhoven and Co. of Holland in 1864) of the St. Paul & Pacific Railroad (later the Great Northern etc.).
-The family name originally was van Kerckhoven (Kerk=church and hoven=garden or yard).
+The family name originally was van Kerckhoven (van=from, kerk=church and hoven=gardens or yards).
 They were financial persons purchasing interest-bearing bonds, but not active promoters of the fledgling prairie railroad.